rylarson/tao-chef-talk/index.md

          * Will they still pass?
       * Will the build agent still build it correctly?
       * Can the developer even check out that revision and build it without making changes to his/her environment?

+--page-break--

+TODO   * Variances in environments makes automated tests brittle TODO   * Loss of confidence in automation devalues the automation

+TODO Test automation frameworks are usually a product of language or technology choice, there are standards TODO transition into Chef as a framework!
+TODO can be used by dedicated teams and feature teams HANDOFF POINT****

 --new-slide--